-Fishing communities and farmers are taking on the International Finance Corporation (IFC), the arm of the World Bank Group that finances projects by private corporations, for its role in funding and enabling the destructive Tata Mundra Ultra Mega coal-fired power plant project in Gujarat, India.
-In 2015, they sued the IFC in federal court in Washington, D.C., to challenge the IFC’s claim that it has “absolute” immunity from suit.
+Fishing communities and farmers are taking on the International Finance Corporation (IFC), the arm of the World Bank Group that finances projects by private corporations, for its role in funding and enabling the destructive Tata Mundra Ultra Mega coal-fired power plant in Gujarat, India.
+In 2015, plaintiffs sued the IFC in federal court in Washington, D.C., challenging the IFC’s claim that it has “absolute” immunity from suit.
 Representing these communities, EarthRights International seeks to prove the IFC is not – as it believes – above the law.

-The construction and operation of the 4,150MW power plant along the Gujarat coast has destroyed the natural resources relied upon by generations of local families for fishing, farming, salt-panning and animal rearing.
+The construction and operation of the 4,150MW power plant along the Gujarat coast have destroyed the natural resources relied upon by generations of local families for fishing, farming, salt-panning, and animal rearing.
 The IFC’s own accountability mechanism has sharply criticized IFC for its role in the project, finding failures at every stage.
 But the IFC ignored its own ombudsman.
 So the communities turned to court as a last resort, marking the first time project-affected communities have taken legal action to hold an international financial institution like the IFC accountable for funding and enabling a harmful project.
-IFC has not denied causing harm – instead, it has responded by arguing it has complete immunity from suit and simply cannot be held accountable, regardless of how much harm it causes.
-We think that’s wrong.
+IFC has not denied causing harm – instead, it responded by arguing it has complete immunity from suit and simply cannot be held accountable, regardless of how much harm it causes.
+We thought that’s wrong.
 We share our clients’ belief that no institution should be above the law and we believe the law is on their side.
 So we took the issue all the way to the United States Supreme Court.

-Plaintiff Ranubha Jadeja is a farmer from Navinal village whose wells have been ruined by the increasing salinity of the groundwater and farmland damaged by the ash and dust from the plant.
+Plaintiff Ranubha Jadeja is a farmer from Navinal village whose wells have been ruined by the increasing salinity of the groundwater and whose farmland has been damaged by the ash and dust from the plant.

-Additionally, ERI also represents the fishermen’s organization, Machimar Adhikar Sangharsh Sangathan (Association for the Struggle for Fisherworkers’ Rights) (MASS) and the Navinal Panchayat (village), a local government entity.
+Additionally, we also represent the fishermen’s organization, Machimar Adhikar Sangharsh Sangathan (Association for the Struggle for Fisherworkers’ Rights) (MASS) and the Navinal Panchayat (village), a local government entity.

 The named plaintiffs filed suit on their own behalf, and on behalf of other members of their community who are similarly situated in a potential class action.